AISC Certified Shops • AWS D1.1 Welders • Nationwide Delivery

 What deliverables come with a structural steel package?

-PE-stamped connection design calculation report, AISC 303 shop and erection drawings (PDF + DWG/DXF), CNC files (DSTV/NC1) when needed, weld procedure references (AWS D1.1 prequalified WPS), bolt and weld schedules, anchor bolt setting plan, and a bill of materials.
+Engineering: PE-stamped connection design calculation report, AISC 303 shop and erection drawings (PDF + DWG/DXF), CNC files (DSTV/NC1), AWS D1.1 prequalified WPS references, bolt and weld schedules, anchor bolt setting plan, and a bill of materials.
+Fabrication: mill test reports (MTRs), AWS-certified welder logs, AISC shop QA records, surface prep / paint / galvanizing per spec, and palletized shipment with piece-mark manifest.
 Special inspection coordination per IBC Chapter 17 on request.

 How fast can you turn shop drawings and connection design?